fragaLY/blog/quarkus-reactive_vs_quarkus-reactive-native/QUARKUS-REACTIVE_VS_QUARKUS-REACTIVE-NATIVE.md

 What about the security, docker uses one mechanism named [seccomp](https://docs.docker.com/engine/security/seccomp/) and the [issue](https://github.com/moby/moby/issues/41389) had not been fixed yet.
 I would like to mention that Podman and Kubernetes have no issues with it.
-So, if we are going to check the performance running our CI/CD - it could be or not enabled.
+So, if we are going to check the performance running your CI/CD - it could be or not enabled.
 Up to you.
 Chose the best approach for your business.

 Regarding the volume,